Challier/home/others/2016-04-10-test-post-e.md

 ---
 layout:       post
-title:        "Week of Code 29<br/>The Knight path"
-menu:		  main
+title:        "Test Posts 5"
-date:         2016-04-10 18:24:44 +0200
+date:         2016-04-10 18:28:44 +0200
 author:       "Author"
-categories:   hackerrank
+categories:   algorithm
 tags:         tag1 tag2

 # POSTS LIST
-class:       "hackerrank"                         # config bg-color to post list card (1..6)
+class:       "algorithm"                         # config bg-color to post list card (1..6)
-list-image:  "/assets/images/NYC_square.jpg"       # config image to post list card (1..6)
+list-image:  "/assets/images/Chess_square.jpg"       # config image to post list card (1..6)
 description: >                                # config description to post list card Sed nisl arcu euismod sit amet nisi lorem etiam dolor veroeros et feugiat.

 # POST HEADER
 header-image: "/assets/images/emocow_banner.jpg"      # config image to post header
-alt-image:    "image description test post a" # config image description to alt att.
+alt-image:    "image description test post e" # config image description to alt att.
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.